In final interview, Lisa Marie Presley’s health struggles were evident

-(NewsNation) — Lisa Marie Presley, Elvis Presley’s only child, died Thursday after being hospitalized for a medical emergency.
+(NewsNation) — Lisa Marie Presley, Elvis’ only child, died Thursday after being hospitalized for a medical emergency.
 She was 54.

 Just two days before her death, Lisa Marie Presley attended the Golden Globes, where she supported Austin Butler, who played the role of her father in the “Elvis” biopic.